Wilderness Therapy Programs

 - eating disorders severe enough to require a feeding tube

-If your son or daughter struggles with any of these issues, please talk with an education consultant.
+If your son or daughter struggles with any of these issues, please talk with an educational consultant.
 They can put you in contact with a program that specializes in treating troubled teens and young adults with these struggles.

 Challenges that wilderness therapy is successful in treating: